 Malpractice Claims and Diagnostic Mistakes:

 Depending upon which study you read, you get either a depressing view or a horrifying view of health care harm.
-Recent research on settled malpractice claims concluded that 80,000 to 160,000 people suffer serious disability or death due to misdiagnosis each year (Diagnosis, Sept.
+Research on settled malpractice claims concluded that 80,000 to 160,000 people suffer serious disability or death due to misdiagnosis each year (Diagnosis, Sept.
 2019).
 About three-fourths of these grave mistakes involve one of the “big three:” cardiovascular conditions, infections or cancer.

 These authors note in their discussion that no one really knows how many people are being harmed or killed by serious diagnostic mistakes in primary care settings.